+Foldable headrests

-Foldable headrests The outer seats have foldable headrests.
+The outer seats have foldable headrests.
 This can give you more space when you fold the seats.

-Adjustable centre You can adjust the height of the centre headrest to fit the passenger, or set it to it's lowest position when the seat is not in use.
+Adjustable centre headrest to fit the passenger, or set it to it's lowest position when the seat is not in use. headrest